pipelinelabo/datalaiq-wiki/gui/actionables/actionables.md

 The URL action will open a new window/tab with a given URL and matched text.
 It also provides a set of timestamp options which can inject the time range arguments from the search that the actionable triggered on.

-The "Open in a modal" option opens the URL in a window *within* the current Gravwell instance, similar to an HTML iframe, rather than opening a new tab.
+The "Open in a modal" option opens the URL in a window *within* the current DatalaiQ instance, similar to an HTML iframe, rather than opening a new tab.

 #### Run a Saved Query